kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 ## 1. Plan the network layout

-## 1. Prepare the base image
+## 2. Prepare the base image
+- Create a new Ubuntu 20.04 LTS Virtual Machine
+- Disable the sudo to ask for password again
+- Assign the VM with a fixed IP
+- Copy the ssh public key

+- Install the Docker Engine
+- Install kubeadm

+take snapshot

+- Install Istio
+- Install k9s

-## 1. Clone base image to the control plane and work node
+## 3. Clone base image to the control plane and work node

+- change the hostname
+- change the fixed IP in netplan configuration
+- update the /etc/hosts to algin the hostname and fixed IP address
+- remote and regenerated the /etc/machine-id

-## 1. Form the kubernetes cluster 1 & 2
+## 4. Form the kubernetes cluster 1 & 2

-## 1. Set up the primary-to-primary service mesh
+## 5. Set up the primary-to-primary service mesh